 Daiyagai Shopping Arcade (吉祥寺ダイヤ街)

-If you come to Kichijōji for local food and snacks, visit the Daiyagai parallel to Kichijoji Station beyond Harmonica Yokochō.
-The arcade is divided into three zones: East Zone, West Zone, and South Zone.
+If you come to Kichijōji for local food and snacks, visit Daiyagai, which runs parallel to Kichijōji Station, beyond Harmonica Yokochō.
+The arcade is divided into three zones: East, West, and South.
 Walking on the covered shopping street, you will notice that more than 50 per cent of the establishments are food-related.
-It is also a great spot in the area to purchase snacks, alcohol, and bullet train tickets at a cheap price!
+It is also a great spot in the area to buy snacks, alcohol, and bullet train tickets at low prices!

 For more information, refer to our article on Kichijōji Daiyagai!